Modern Languages and Literatures

 ARBC 112: Beginning Arabic II

 Students will continue to learn to read, write and speak basic Modern Standard Literary Arabic in a variety of cultural situations.
 Prerequisite: ARBC 110 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities.)

 cross listed: ISLM 112